A Bonus-Malus Framework for Cyber Risk Insurance and Optimal Cybersecurity Provisioning: Related Work

 Moreover, many of the aforementioned studies do not take into account the interplay between the upfront costs of risk prevention, the consequent reduced risks, and the possibility to exploit this interplay to design practical cyber risk insurance products.
 A review of cyber insurance product prospectus by major insurers, such as AIG's CyberEgde\footnote{\url{https://www.aig.com/business/insurance/cyber-insurance/}, accessed on 2020-12-10}, Allianz's Cyber Protect\footnote{\url{https://www.agcs.allianz.com/solutions/financial-lines-insurance/cyber-insurance.html}, accessed on 2020-12-10}, and Chubb's Cyber Enterprise Risk Management (Cyber ERM)\footnote{\url{https://www.chubb.com/us-en/business-insurance/cyber-enterprise-risk-management-cyber-erm.html}, accessed on 2020-12-10} also indicates that the insurance products in the market have yet to explicitly factor in the benefits of upfront risk reduction, or to offset those costs against that of risk transfer.
-For the first time, we introduce the Bonus-Malus system which is frequently used in vehicle insurance products to address this gap in cyber risk insurance product design.
+For the first time, we introduce a Bonus-Malus system which is frequently used in vehicle insurance products to address this gap in cyber risk insurance product design.
 In vehicle insurance, Bonus-Malus systems are experience rating systems in which an insured who had one or more accidents is penalised by premium surcharges or \textit{maluses} and an insured who had a claim-free year is rewarded with premium discounts or \textit{bonuses} \citep{lemaire1995bonus, neuhaus1988bonus}; see, e.g., \citep{baione2002development, ragulina2017bonus, gomez2018multivariate, tzougas2018bonus} for discussions about the design and analysis of Bonus-Malus systems.
 A key characteristic of Bonus-Malus systems is the bonus hunger mechanism \citep{holtan2001optimal, charpentier2017optimal, tzougas2018bonus}, i.e., under a Bonus-Malus system, an insured is willing to carry small losses themself in order to avoid premium surcharges in the future.
-Our optimal cybersecurity provisioning model in Section~\ref{sec:stocoptctr} captures this aspect of Bonus-Malus systems by allowing the insured to decide whether to make a claim at the end of each policy year.
+Compared to classical Bonus-Malus systems in the literature in which transitions of Bonus-Malus levels are solely determined by the presence/absence of a claim or claim frequencies (see, e.g., \citep{boucher2023bonus, gomezdeniz2016bivariate}), the Bonus-Malus system that we consider in our model incorporates flexible transition rules which can distinguish small claims from large claims.
+This is a design recently investigated by, e.g., \citet{moumeesri2022bonus}.
+Moreover, we also allow each Bonus-Malus level to have distinct premium, deductible, and maximum coverage (see Section~\ref{ssec:bonusmalus}).
+Furthermore, rather than using the traditional Bayesian methods \citep{moumeesri2022bonus} to determine Bonus-Malus premiums, we integrate our Bonus-Malus system into an optimal cybersecurity provisioning process (see Section~\ref{sec:stocoptctr}), in which the rational behaviours of the insured including decisions that pertain to cybersecurity mitigation measures and cyber risk insurance can be jointly quantitatively analysed.
+In particular, our optimal cybersecurity provisioning process captures the bonus hunger mechanism by allowing the insured to decide whether to make a claim at the end of each policy year.
+This approach allows the insurer to tailor the transition rules in the Bonus-Malus contract and fine-tune the premiums to achieve their objectives, e.g., to maximum retention of customers.